impress-org/give-data-generator/README.md

 - Generate test donations using the GiveWP Donation Model
 - Generate test donor data with realistic information
+- Choose between creating new donors, using existing donors, or a mix of both
 - Select specific campaigns for donation generation
 - Configure the number of donations to generate (1-1000)
 - Set custom date ranges for when donations should be created